 Feel free to email me directly if you have any further questions or would like a free legal consultation.

 Disclaimer: Please note that this answer does not constitute legal advice, and should not be relied on, since each state has different laws, each situation is fact specific, and it is impossible to evaluate a legal problem without a comprehensive consultation and review of all the facts and documents at issue.
 This answer does not create an attorney-client relationship.

-You need a lawyer, but if you cannot afford one right away, rather then do nothing and have a judgment entered against you, is to “appear” by filing something!
+You need a lawyer.
+But, if you cannot afford one right away, rather then do nothing and have a judgment entered against you, you can “appear” by filing something!

 Many people think this means they have to go to Court and this is incorrect.
 90% of all lawsuits end in Default Judgments because the defendant (person getting sued) did not file an Answer.

 I recommend you go to the free form I have on my website.
 Print it out and fill it out as instructed.
 You must answer the numbered paragraphs on the Complaint by writing them into the appropriate lines in the Answer.
 The Answer will allow you to preserve your rights and will prohibit a default judgment (i.e. you did not show up) from being entered against you.

 Mimic the paperwork you got when you got sued.
 Answer all the paragraphs of the Complaint by writing the numbers in lines 1, 2 or 3.